Arash-Derrick/Advanced-Network-Security-course-project/README.md

 | [project-09](./project-09/README.md) | Coming Soon | Placeholder for the next subproject. |
 | [project-10](./project-10/README.md) | Coming Soon | Placeholder for the final subproject. |

-## Notes

-- This repository is being actively expanded.
-- Additional projects will be added progressively.
-- The goal is to present a clean, professional portfolio suitable for academic evaluation and internship applications.

-## Git Hygiene

-A global `.gitignore` file is used to exclude temporary files, cache directories, local environment artifacts, and challenge-specific outputs such as `flag.txt`.